Rate-Splitting Multiple Access for Semantic-Aware Networks: an Age of Incorrect Information Perspective

 There are a few works that study RSMA in the context of semantic communications or AoI-based metrics \cite{yang_2023, akyurek_2023}.
 In \cite{yang_2023}, the authors consider RSMA for joint communication and computation in semantic communication networks.
-An optimization problem is formulated to minimize the total energy consumption under a latency constraint to find the optimal beamformers, transmit information accuracy, computation capacity, rate, and power allocation.
 In \cite{akyurek_2023}, the author investigates the AoI performance of RSMA for a two-user single-antenna downlink communication system over an AoI minimization problem to find the optimal power allocation policy.
-The results demonstrate that RSMA achieves a better AoI-energy trade-off than NOMA and Orthogonal Multiple Access (OMA) under the considered system model.
+The results show that RSMA outperforms other MA techniques to address the needs of semantic-aware networks.

-In this paper, we design and investigate the performance of RSMA-based scheduling scheme for semantic-aware networks.
+In this paper, we design an RSMA-based scheduling scheme for semantic-aware networks.
+The proposed scheme targets applications where a monitor observes one or more events and aims to keep its users updated about the events, and ensure that the information at its users is fresh content wise, such as video streaming and fire monitoring \cite{maatouk_2023}.
+Another example is the use of satellites for remote monitoring, such as disaster monitoring, disaster relief, aviation and navigation monitoring, where timely transmission of relevant status updates to multiple terminals is vital, as obsolete or outdated information can result in unwanted results \cite{hong_2023}.
 We formulate an AoII minimization problem to find optimal user scheduling, power allocation, and precoder design for RSMA in a multi-antenna network with arbitrary number of users.
-The formulated problem is non-convex and consists of conditional objective functions and constraints.
+The formulated problem is non-convex and consists of conditional objective and constraints.
 We use big-M and Successive Convex Approximation (SCA) methods to propose an algorithm to solve the formulated problem.
 We show that RSMA achieves a lower AoII than SDMA with the proposed algorithm.
 This is the first work that designs user scheduling, power allocation, and precoding jointly to minimize AoII for RSMA in a multi-antenna network with arbitrary number of users.